mohrez86/mohrez86.github.io/_pages/teaching.md

 # Teaching

-Below, you can find my teaching experience, both as a teaching assistant and as a lecturer.
+My teaching experience, both as a teaching assistant and as a lecturer:

 <!-- TOC start (generated with https://github.com/derlin/bitdowntoc) -->